 Actions of the Mortgagor

-4.11 To keep adequate books of account and allow the Bank or its agent to examine them.
+4.11 To keep adequate books of accounts and allow the Bank or its agent to examine them.
 The Mortgagor undertakes to help the Bank or its agents and to present them, at their first request, with any balance sheet, financial statement, ledger of accounts, card or catalogue, film, books, reference documentation, or other documents, including certification from an external CPA whose identity is acceptable to the Bank, concerning the extent and value of inventory and accounts receivable of the Mortgagor and the Mortgagor’s other assets, and concerning the current extent of the Mortgagor’s debt to various players including those who have precedential status by law; and also all information that they shall require, including explanations of the financial and operating condition of the Mortgagor and his business affairs.

-4.12 To present the Bank with the Mortgagor’s financial statements, at the Mortgagor’s expense, as promptly and frequently as the Bank shall instruct from time to time, and in the event that the Mortgagor is liable—as promptly and frequently as he and the Bank shall concluded within the frame of the documents of relevance to the Secured Sums.
+4.12 To present the Bank with the Mortgagor’s financial statements, at the Mortgagor’s expense, as promptly and frequently as the Bank shall instruct from time to time, and in the event that the Mortgagor is liable—as promptly and frequently as he and the Bank shall conclude within the framework of the documents of relevance to the Secured Sums.
 In addition, and in the event that the Mortgagor is the Borrower, a precondition for the provision or the continued provision of Banking Services to the Borrower is the presentation of financial statements to the Bank as required under directives of the Bank of Israel or of any competent authority or under the provisions of any law.

 Notifications and Reports

-4.14 To advise the Bank, as promptly as possible, of any case in which Encumbered Assets, in full or in part, are impounded, and of any event of claim of any right whatsoever in the Encumbered Assets.
+4.14 To advise the Bank, as promptly as possible, of any case in which Encumbered Assets, in full or in part, are impounded, and of any case of claim of any right whatsoever in the Encumbered Assets.
 Invoking Bailiff’s Service proceedings, injunctions, performance orders, or other similar proceedings in connection with the Encumbered Assets, and also instructing [מלל מוסתר במקור] the claimant [מלל מוסתר במקור] in proceedings as aforesaid, the existence of the Encumbrance and to take summarily, at his expense, all measures to cancel the impoundment, claim of right, or proceedings as aforesaid.

 4.15 To serve the Bank with written notice (and, in the case of an event unrelated to him—insofar as he knows of it and shortly after its occurrence):